Video shows struggle for hammer during Pelosi attack

 A state court judge Wednesday ruled there was no reason to keep the video secret.

-The evidence includes portions of Paul Pelosi’s 911 call on Oct.
-28, as well as video images from Capitol police surveillance cameras, body cameras worn by the two police officers who arrived at the house and video from suspect DePape’s interview with police.
+The evidence includes portions of Paul Pelosi's 911 call on Oct.
+28, as well as video from a Capitol police surveillance camera, a body camera worn by one of the two police officers who arrived first at the house and a nearly 18-minute audio recording from DePape's interview with police.

-The Capitol Police video shows DePape walk up to a glass-panel door, leave and then return wearing a large backpack and carrying two other bags.
-He set all the items down and pulled out a hammer that he used to smash the door glass and step through an opening.
+The Capitol Police video shows DePape walk up to a glass-panel door shortly after 2 a.m., leave and then return wearing a large backpack and carrying two other bags.
+He set the items down and pulled out a hammer, pausing to put on gloves, and used it to smash the door glass so he could step through an opening.

 DePape has pleaded not guilty in ongoing state and federal cases.
-He is being held in jail without bail.
+He is being jailed without bail.
+He faces charges including attempted murder, elder abuse, and assaulting an immediate family member of a federal official.

+San Francisco Deputy Public Defender Adam Lipson, who represents DePape and had opposed the evidence's release in a court filing, called the video's release a "terrible mistake" in a statement Friday.

+"The footage is inflammatory and could feed unfounded theories about this case, and we are extremely concerned about Mr. DePape's ability to get a fair trial," Lipson said.

 Members of Congress have faced a sharp rise in threats in the two years since the Jan.
 6, 2021, insurrection at the U.S. Capitol.